-- EST will be deployed in Canary Islands, a first-class location thanks to the sky quality and excellent conditions for astronomical observations.
+- EST will be deployed in the Canary Islands, a first-class location thanks to the sky quality and excellent conditions for astronomical observations.

 EST will fill a gap not covered by any other instrument, either ground-based or space-borne, currently existing or in the immediate future: it will be able to examine magnetic coupling in the solar atmosphere from the deepest layers of the photosphere to the highest layers of the chromosphere, to uncover the thermal, dynamic and magnetic properties of the Sun's plasma at high spatial and temporal resolution.